Nextt/Q-and-A/readme.txt

 Version 1.0 is an all new plugin.
 Your FAQs will be be preserved, but you may need to visit the settings page and walk through the plugin setup again.

 == Changelog ==

+= 1.0.6 =

+* Fixed incorrect site url for search box for sites installed in subdirectories.

+* Added option to disable custom permalink filters

 = 1.0.5 =